Rohiot/RAJWESX/README.md

     <ol>
         <li class="LI">Who was Chankya</li>
     <p id="ID3">
-        One of the greatest figure of wisdom and knowledge in the Indian history is Chankaya.Chanakaya is regarded as a great thinker and diplomat at India who is traditionally identified as Kautalya or Vishnu Gupta.
+        <div id="DIV1">One of the greatest figure of wisdom and knowledge in the Indian history is Chankaya.Chanakaya is regarded as a great thinker and diplomat at India who is traditionally identified as Kautalya or Vishnu Gupta.
-        Origanally a proffesor of Economics and political science at the ancuient Takshashila University, Chakaya managed the first Maurya Emperor Changragupta's rise to power at a young age.Instead of acquiring the seat of kingdom for himself, he crowned Chandraguota aurya as the emporor and served as his chief adviser
+        Origanally a proffesor of Economics and political science at the ancuient Takshashila University, Chakaya managed the first Maurya Emperor Changragupta's rise to power at a young age.Instead of acquiring the seat of kingdom for himself, he crowned Chandraguota aurya as the emporor and served as his chief adviser</div>
     </p>
        </ol>
 </h2>